 THCP vs. CBDP

-Only a small part of the almost 150 phytocannabinoids detected are isolated to understand its properties.
-In addition to THCP, researchers also uncovered a CBD look-alike with seven carbon rings named cannabidiphorol (CBDP).
-These latest two cannabinoids could play a possible key role along with terpenes, and flavonoids, in the well-known entourage effect of a specific cannabis strain.
+Only a small part of the almost 150 phytocannabinoids detected have been isolated to understand their properties.
+In addition to THCP, researchers also uncovered a CBD lookalike with seven carbon rings named cannabidiphorol (CBDP).
+These latest two cannabinoids could play a possible key role, along with terpenes and flavonoids, in the well-known entourage effect of a specific cannabis strain.

 Both THCP and CBDP have a seven-term alkyl side chain, making these two compounds particularly interesting because they are the first cannabinoids discovered with “tails” longer than five links.
-Although phytocannabinoids with longer alkyl chains bind with cannabinoid receptors in the body more readily, the team found that this new cannabinoid CBDP, doesn’t bind strongly to either the CB1 or CB2 receptors regardless of its side chain length.
-Due to these findings, Dr. Cannaza assures that investigating the anti-inflammatory, antioxidant, and anti-seizure effects of CBD in his similar analog does not appear to be a high priority.
+Although phytocannabinoids with longer alkyl chains bind with cannabinoid receptors in the body more readily, the team found that this new cannabinoid, CBDP, doesn't bind strongly to either the CB1 or CB2 receptors, regardless of its side chain length.

 How to Make THCP